zerodevapp/zerodev-docs/blog/2023-03-09-erc-4337-misconceptions-and-valid-concerns.md

 While ERC-4337 has been deployed on mainnet, it’s not technically finalized.
 [The EIP is still in draft status](https://eips.ethereum.org/EIPS/eip-4337), and the core team has acknowledged that the EIP and the smart contracts could still change.

-Fortunately, it’s expected that any changes to the EIP and core smart contracts won’t affect the core account interface, so wallets that are compatible with ERC-4337 will most likely still be compatible with ERC-4337 in the future.
+Fortunately, it’s expected that any changes to the EIP and core smart contracts won’t affect the core account interface, so wallets that are compatible with ERC-4337 today will most likely still be compatible with ERC-4337 in the future.

 ### ERC-4337 has not been formally verified

 While ERC-4337 [has been audited](https://blog.openzeppelin.com/eip-4337-ethereum-account-abstraction-incremental-audit/), it has NOT been [formally verified](https://ethereum.org/en/developers/docs/smart-contracts/formal-verification/), so one cannot completely rule out the possibility that there are some critical security issues.

 Fortunately, there are teams working on the formal verification of ERC-4337 (with our very own [taek](https://twitter.com/leekt216) being a major contributor).
-When ERC-4337 has been formally verified, that’s when we expect to see the EIP finalized.
+When ERC-4337 has been formally verified, that’s when we expect to see it finalized.

 # The Bottom Line